ptarmagain/GenAI-Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis with GenAI

-This is an application that uses generative AI to perform a low level EDA for a variety of data sources, enabling you to find key data insights and use cases faster.
+This is an application that uses generative AI to perform a low level EDA for a variety of data sources.

 Example use
 ```